RyanT5/yl-training/content/post/module-B.md

 authorAvatar: ""
 ---

-No content yet

 # Introduction

 Read each of the sections below and complete all the activities.
-Once you reach the end, there is a link to a quiz where you can test your knowledge.
-The quiz is how we keep track of your progress so you must complete it to have evidence of this module.
-You will also be asked to upload pictures of your work from the activities so please write things down and keep track of your work.
+Once you reach the end, there is a link to OSM where you can upload evidence of your work from the activities.
+OSM is how we keep track of your progress so you must complete it to have evidence of this module.
+You can either write your work digitally or take a picture of any pieces of paper you use.
+However you choose, make sure you keep track of your work to get the recognition.

 This module will likely take you about an hour and a half.